rikedyp/documentation/programming-reference-guide/docs/introduction/arrays/array-notation.md

 ![Syntax diagram](/img/array-notation-syntax.png)
 <!-- Eventually replace with Mermaid diagram. -->

-!!! note "Sep values"

 The list of `sep` values is for illustration purposes and is to match the line breaks recognised by the APL implementation.
 However, these three values should be handled when reading Unicode text files.

-[^ebnf]: Extended Backus–Naur.